Vom Grill – Knerpen! (bevel) (PAN 62)

 ‘Knerpen! (bevel)’ is a jarring collage of skewed electronics, tape loops and treated vocals.
 Opening sequence ‘I’ writhes and seizes with electricity.
 Skull-resonant clangs are sucked and “scrunched” back into themselves, before throbs of condensed static give way to the sound of someone rummaging around inside the bodies of acoustic instruments.
 On b-side ‘II,’ Tyfus multitracks the vocalizations of opera singer Emilie Fleamountains into an empyrean choir, before winding back the tape into a foaming-at-the-mouth mechanical meltdown.

-The album is mastered and cut by Rashad Becker at D&M, pressed on 140g LP.
+The album is mastered and cut by Rashad Becker at D&M, pressed on 140g vinyl.
 It features photography by Dennis Tyfus and layout by Bill Kouligas.

 “What arouses the interest of Dennis Tyfus, with his difficult feet, is a clear, artful and wild realism whose extravagance never leaves one indifferent and can be summarised above all as the attempt to have fun in the end, after all”. — Wim van Mulders